License Editions: For license details, see Plans & Pricing.

 📝Note: Ensure the Group is in an enabled state.

-Select the group or click the group name hyperlink.
+Select the desired group or click on its name.

-Select group settings and review snapshot details for the SharePoint site.
+Select the group settings and review snapshot details for the SharePoint site.

 Choose the data to restore and click Restore.